bucky-badger-gesmer/home-price-prediction/README.md

 cd home-price-prediction
 ```

-2. Create a `.env` file at the root with the following credentials:
+2. Create a `.env` file at the root with the following contents:

 ```
 NEXT_PUBLIC_SUPABASE_URL=<REPLACE_WITH_SUPABASE_URL>